girobusan/imp/README.md

 You can have as many imps as you want.
 If they would live in one directory, they will share single `editor.js` file.

+## Known problems

+- If you use NoScript extension, you'd need to disable it for IMP! page (*not* set to TRUSTED mode, but disable all restrictions completely)

 ## License

 - Mostly MIT, except: